ror-community/ror-site/content/events/_index.md

 - Time: [3pm UTC](https://dateful.com/convert/coordinated-universal-time-utc?t=3pm&d=2024-01-31)
 - Duration: 1 hour
 - Location: Online
-- Description: Funding information is an increasingly important piece of metadata, yet standardizing and using identifiers for funders remains a challenge.
-As ROR prepares to incorporate the Crossref Funder Registry, we are consulting with publishers and funders about their needs and use cases for funding metadata.
-This panel for ROR’s annual community meeting will introduce diverse perspectives from these stakeholders about why funding metadata is needed and how to improve its quality.
 - Recorded: Yes
+- Description:  Funding information is an increasingly important piece of metadata for many stakeholders, yet standardizing and using identifiers for funders remains a challenge.
+With ROR set to become the standard persistent identifier for funders, we are convening a panel for ROR’s annual community meeting to hear from diverse perspectives about how funding metadata is used and what might make it better.
+We'll hear from funders, publishers, metadata specialists, and more, including
+	- **Howard Ratner, Executive Director, [CHORUS](https://chorus.org)**
+	- **Caroline Burley, Journals Manager, Publishing Services & Production, [Royal Society of Chemistry](https://www.rsc.org/)**
+	- **Sarah Lippincott, Head of Community Engagment, [Dryad](https://datadryad.org)**
+	- **Patricia Feeney, Head of Metadata, [Crossref](https://crossref.org)**
+	- **Kristen Ratan / Sonya Dumanis, [Aligning Science Against Parkinson's](https://parkinsonsroadmap.org/#)**

+Additional panelists may be announced closer to the time.
+After brief 5-minute presentations from each panelists, the audience will be invited to join in a 20-minute discussion about funding metadata challenges and opportunities.

 {{% button color="green" link="https://crossref.zoom.us/meeting/register/tJcldeqtpj4pGN3KtoE4DbdOXc6OpO78iUHE" %}} Register for Why We All Need Good Funding Metadata {{% /button %}}